nimdone/nimdone-88471/src/pages/index.md

             type: action
         type: feature_item
     type: section_features
-meta_title: 'Nimdone: Medical presentations made simple'
+meta_title: 'nimdone: Medical presentations made simple'
 meta_description: Best tool to make powerpoint presentations in medicine.
 A new search experience on PubMed, organize papers into a library and fast way to make presentations.
 template: landing
 ---